Bagamoyo Historical tour

 Places to visit:

-The oldest ruins of an Islamic mosque in the region, stemming from the 13th century, a few km south of Bagamoyo near Kaole, said to be the oldest mosque on mainland of East Africa.
+The oldest ruins of an Islamic mosque in the region stemming from the 13th century, a few km south of Bagamoyo near Kaole, are said to be the oldest mosque in the mainland of East Africa.

-The church was was built in 1868 and considered to be the first church on the East Coast of Africa.
-Also there are:
+The church was built in 1868 and is considered the first church on the East Coast of Africa.
+Also, there are:

-- a cemetery, where the early missionaries were buried and a small shrine which was built by freed slaves in 1876.
+- a cemetery where the early missionaries were buried and a small shrine built by formerly enslaved people in 1876.